JayeshHadke/Cryptography-Network-Security/README.md

 - 5 X 5 matrix is used for both encryption and decryption and ciphering is done with the help of key
 - while creating a matrix, we to make it in such away that, Intially we must put the key for encryption / decryption in matrix with no repeating letters and after filling all the letters of key, start filling all alphabets from A to Z but no letter should repeat in matrix.
 If any letters is already there in matrix, then no need to place it again in matrix.
 And I and J place in same block always, Because in English we have 26 alpahbets and for matrix we have just 25 blocks in it, so we usally place I and J together in a same same block.
 Ex.
 Key is JAYESH then matrix is ![Matrix](https://github.com/JayeshHadke/Cryptography-Network-Security/blob/master/images/Screenshot%202022-04-22%20071327.png)
 - we have to make pair of two letters pairs of plaintext
-    - if in a pair, both the letters are same then we should add filler element in between (filler element - X)
+    - if in a pair, both the letters are same then we should add filler element in between (filler element - X).
+Ex, if PlainText is HELLO then pairs must be HE LX LO
-    - if a plaintext consists of odd numbers of letters then, at the end of the plaintext we must add filler element to make pairs of two letters
+    - if a plaintext consists of odd numbers of letters then, at the end of the plaintext we must add filler element to make pairs of two letters.
+Ex, if Plaintext is WATCH then pairs must be WA TC HX
 - Encryption
     - Rules
         - if both the letters are in same row, then cipher text letters for respectives letters are the next right letters in same row of matrix.
 Ex, If A and C is in a pair and in matrix both are in same row then respective Cipher text B and D